 Your team has its own culture.
 Is it the culture you want?
 Is it supportive of all team members?
-If your team members have taken an Everything DiSC assessment, you might want to review and discuss the Everything DiSC Group Culture Report.
-If someone is feeling marginal to the rest of the group, that might be contributing to poor performance.
+If your team members have taken an Everything DiSC® assessment, you might want to review and discuss the Everything DiSC Group Culture Report.
+If someone is feeling marginal to the rest of the group, that might be preventing their peak performance.

 Do members understand the consequences of not taking responsibility or taking on more than they should?
 Are communication channels working effectively?
 Should communication standards be reexamined?

 Is your team’s responsibility interdependent with another team or teams?
 If so, how and when do you influence each other?
 Are roles and standards clear across teams?